Brad Paisley: 2018–present

 On October 4, 2018, Paisley and his wife Kimberly Williams-Paisley partnered with Belmont University and opened a free referral-based grocery store in Nashville to help the community in need.
 The board of trustees for the store include Brad Paisley, president; Megan Zarling, chair; Pete Fisher, vice chair; Doug Paisley, secretary; and Elaine Bryan, treasurer.
 In November 2018, Paisley released "Bucked Off".
 On March 11, 2019, Paisley released "My Miracle".

 In 2019, Paisley was a guest judge on season 14 of America's Got Talent.
 During the "Judge Cuts", he pressed the Golden Buzzer for singer/guitarist Sophie Pecora.
 In 2021, Paisley was featured on Jimmie Allen's "Freedom Was a Highway", which reached number one on the Billboard Country Airplay chart in February 2022, becoming Paisley's 20th number-one single, and his first since "Perfect Storm" in January 2015.
 This distinction also tied Paisley with Brooks & Dunn and Toby Keith for the 10th-most number-one singles since the chart's inception in January 1990.

 In February 2023, Paisley announced that he signed a new record deal with EMI Nashville, leaving Arista Nashville, the label he had been with since the start of his career, and confirmed that a new album would be released later in 2023.
-The lead single was "Same Here" featuring Volodymyr Zelenskyy, the president of Ukraine, was released a few days later on February 24.
+The lead single was "Same Here", featuring Ukrainian president Volodymyr Zelenskyy, and was released a few days later on February 24.
 The album's second single, "So Many Summers", was released on June 23, 2023.

 An extended play containing the first four tracks of the album was released on September 29, 2023.
-"The Medicine Will", and "Son of the Mountains" were released alongside the EP, with Paisley stating that these two tracks act as reflections of each other and linked into the album's larger themes of exploring history and current challenges facing the region of West Virginia that he is from.
-Paisley noted "I'm really glad they both are coming out, because I think if you only put out "The Medicine" right now, that'd be the whole story.
+"The Medicine Will" and "Son of the Mountains" were released alongside the EP, with Paisley stating that these two tracks act as reflections of each other and were linked into the album's larger themes of exploring history and current challenges facing the region of West Virginia that he is from.
+Paisley noted, "I'm really glad they both are coming out, because I think if you only put out "The Medicine" right now, that'd be the whole story.
 But I definitely think the two of them together help set the picture for the rest of this album".